 The Path Less Travelled: Trekking With a Cultural Twist

-At KCTE, our are designed to ensure that you experience both the awe-inspiring natural beauty of Kilimanjaro and the vibrant culture of its indigenous people.
+At KCTE, our treks are designed to ensure that you experience both the awe-inspiring natural beauty of Kilimanjaro and the vibrant culture of its indigenous people.
 Here's how we do it:

 Welcoming Rituals and Cultural Nights